-7. OVERVIEW OF CORPORATE AND MANAGED SERVICES DRAFT CAPITAL PROGRAMME
+7. OVERVIEW OF COMMUNITIES & PARTNERSHIP DRAFT CAPITAL PROGRAMME

-7.1 The capital programme is shown in full in Appendix 1 as part of the finance tables.
-Since the Capital programme was presented at Service Committee in October the following significant changes have been made:
+7.1 The capital programme is shown in full in Appendix 1b as part of the finance tables.
+No significant changes have been made since the Capital programme was presented at Service Committee in October.